msherif4/kodo/doxygen/payload_layer_api.md

 @defgroup payload_layer_api Payload Layer API
+@ingroup api_layer
-@brief The payload layer prodides users of encoder or decoder with a convenient API.
+@brief The payload layer provides users of an encoder or decoder with a convenient API.

 Creating a layer implementing the payload API makes it possible extend